The 141st Day of the Year

 2006: Jeanie reports that one of her students showed her a giant cecropia moth emerging near school.

-2007: To Clifton Gorge with Jeanie: A few last wild geraniums seen, a few white sedum flowers, clustered snakeroot common, maple waterleaf and thin-leafed waterleaf in full bloom – providing some of the only real color to the forest floor, one fire pink bud just showing red, a few Solomon’s plume left, a few white violets, Solomon’s seal with triangular seed pods, miterwort with seeds, tulip trees in bloom – two of their fallen flowers on the path, bluets seen on the high path – foliage gone and their petals white, daddy longlegs in the snakeroot and the wood nettle (which was waist high).
+2007: To Clifton Gorge with Jeanie: A few last wild geraniums seen, a few white sedum flowers, clustered snakeroot common, maple waterleaf and thin-leafed waterleaf in full bloom providing some of the only real color to the forest floor, one fire pink bud just showing red, a few Solomon’s plume left, a few white violets, Solomon’s seal with triangular seed pods, miterwort with seeds, tulip trees in bloom, two of their fallen flowers on the path, bluets seen on the high path, foliage gone and their petals white, daddy longlegs in the snakeroot and the wood nettle (which was waist high).
 In town, most of Liz’s poppies are done for the year, her alliums all going to seed.
 Iris are in full bloom all around the village, privet bushes budded along High Street.
 Honeysuckle coming to the end of its season, mock orange holding well so far.
 Tall yucca stalk seen on Davis Street.
-Each day brings more and more to notice.
+Each day brings more to notice than I have put in the entire year’s journal.

 2008: A young grackle sitting by the birdbath this morning.
 Tall coneflower foliage is waist high in the alley.
 Three Dutch iris in bloom today.